Ruby on Rails Security Guide (Tutorial)

 Summary

 As usual, with Rails we have a solid foundation thanks to which we can keep our applications secure.
 What is important is to know what kind of attack might be performed, what the countermeasures are, and not to fight with what Rails gives us out of the box.
 That way we can build secure apps.
+Implementing rate limiting and throttling mechanisms is crucial to protect against denial of service attacks.
 Stay safe.

 Photo of Mateusz Pałyz